U.S. State Department to clamp ban on travel to North Korea 1

 North Korea has said thru its kingdom media that Warmbier’s demise was “a mystery” and dismissed accusations that he had died due to torture and beating in captivity.

-He said Americans who desired to tour to North Korea “for sure confined humanitarian or other functions” may want to follow special passports to achieve this.
+He said Americans who desired to tour North Korea “for sure confined humanitarian or other functions” may want to follow special passports to achieve this.

 Hundreds of Americans are many of the kind of four,000 to 5,000 Western tourists who go to North Korea every yr, according to U.S. Representative Joe Wilson, a Republican from South Carolina.